Kagu-chan/anki-jpdb.reader/README.md

 * Extension Updates in browser app stores are sometimes delayed from releases on github - this should usually make no difference

 ## Automatic parsing
 Some web apps and sites require special attention to work properly, therefore they parse automatically on certain triggers.
+Those can be disabled or extended in the settings.

 |App|URLs
 |---|---